barbajs/barba/documentation/user/core.md

       barba.go('/404');
     }

-    // prevents Barba from redirecting the user to the requested URL
+    // prevent Barba from redirecting the user to the requested URL
     // this is equivalent to e.preventDefault()
     return false;
   },